Qatar Publishers, Distributors Forum Launches 2Nd Summer Reading Camp

 QNA

-Doha: The Qatar Publishers and Distributors Forum of the Ministry of Culture, in collaboration with Children's Literature Center, is set to launch the 2nd edition of summer reading camp, tomorrow Sunday, until Wednesday.
+Doha: The Qatar Publishers and Distributors Forum of the Ministry of Culture, in collaboration with Children's Literature Center, is set to launch the second edition of the Summer Reading Camp today.
+The event will be held until Wednesday.

-This year's camp comes under the title of reading through the ages and comprises numerous activities and professional contests for children and youngsters.

 Legal Disclaimer: